Martyn Pig: Chapter 9: Epilogue

+Characters

 Martyn Pig

 The protagonist and narrator of the novel is the eponymous Martyn Pig, a fourteen-year-old boy who lives with his father because his mother left them years ago.
 He has to do all the domestic work, because his father is an alcoholic and incapable of doing anything.
 Martyn loves to read thriller novels, murder mysteries and especially the comics of Sherlock Holmes whenever he can.
-His favourite TV series are Inspector Morse, Columbo and Law and Order.
+His favourite TV series are Inspector Morse, Columbo and Law & Order.
 His best friend, Alex, often comes over to spend time with him.
-He is a naive and thoughtful teenager who is in love with Alex, although he knows that he doesn't have any chance because of her boyfriend.
+He is a naive and thoughtful teenager who is in love with Alex, although he knows that he does not have any chance because of her boyfriend.
 He ends up accidentally killing his father, William Pig.

 Alexandra Freeman

 Alex, a seventeen-year-old girl and Martyn's best friend, is considered beautiful, has long black hair and lives with her mother.
 They moved into Martyn's neighbourhood two years ago, when he was twelve and she was fifteen.
 Alex's mother is an actress and as soon as Alex finishes school, she wants to use her inherited talent and become an actress in her mother's footsteps.
 Alex is self-confident, adept at mimicking voices and is an opportunist.
 She admits to there being a negative side to the relationship between her and her boyfriend, Dean.
 At the end of the story, Alex murders Dean by cutting the brakes on his motorbike and frames Martyn for it; she also betrays Martyn by stealing all of his late father's money, and at the end, she sends him a letter explaining why.
-She's very bold.
+She is very bold.

 William Pig

 William 'Billy' Pig is Martyn's alcoholic father (also known as William Pig in the book).
 He is described as being a large and unpleasant fellow with oily black hair, a ruddy complexion and bloodshot eyes.
 He has abused Martyn both physically and verbally over the years, and gets his son to clean up all of his messes.
 At one point in Martyn's life, William was accused by his sister (Martyn's Aunty Jean) of being an unfit parent and, to keep custody of the boy, quit drinking for a short period of time, but he soon went back to his old ways.
-Martyn accidentally kills him because his father didn't give him the peace he needed.
+Martyn accidentally kills him because his father did not give him the peace he needed.

 Aunty Jean

 Aunty Jean is Martyn's aunt.
 She is very strict; Martyn eventually has to live with her because of after the death of his mother, his aunt wanted to have the guardianship of Martyn, but his dad got it.
 Martyn dislikes her.
 She is described to have blue crispy hair and a very scary personality.
-Martyn often has nightmares about Jean and doesn’t want to live with her.
+Martyn often has nightmares about Jean and does not want to live with her.
 At the end of the book it turns out better than he thought.